brianhouse/art_and_code/units/0_algorithm/lecture.md

 That's what a program is—an organized set of instructions given to the computer to produce some outcome.
 There's also a fancy (and much older) word we also use for that (what is it?): **algorithm**.

 Are algorithms always on the computer?
-What are other examples besides code? *[musical score, blueprints, IKEA, Legos...]*
+What are other examples besides code? *[musical score, blueprints, IKEA, Puzzle (emph process), DNA, Legos...]*

 A recipe is really a beautiful example of an algorithm, and it's a lot like a computer program.
 You have a set of specialized terms, like "tablespoon" and "mince", and it involves all kinds of technological equipment.